 (Associated Press, May 25, 2013)

-Mind you, it’s arguable that Polanski is merely pining for the kind of romance that would allow a grown man to molest underage girls:
+Mind you, it’s arguable that Polanski is merely pining for the kind of romance that would allow a grown man to molest underage girls.
+After all, this is the same man who was arrested for plying 13-year-old Samantha Gailey with drugs and booze before raping her, then fled the country on the eve of sentencing.

-Is there any wonder, then, that this male chauvinist and unrepentant child rapist would resent liberated women expecting sexual intercourse to be about more than just making babies and catering to the sexual peccadilloes of men?
+Is there any wonder this male chauvinist and unrepentant child rapist would resent liberated women expecting sexual intercourse to be about more than making babies and catering to sexual peccadilloes of men?

-Not to be outdone, Jerry Lewis launched a formidable challenge to Polanski by providing this chauvinistic reply when asked who his favorite female comics are and what he thinks about women like those in Bridesmaids doing his kind of comedy:
+Not to be outdone, Jerry Lewis launched his own formidable challenge to Polanski’s chauvinism.
+When asked about his favorite female comics and what he thinks about women like those in Bridesmaids doing his kind of comedy, Lewis replied:

 I don’t have any.
 I can’t see women doing that; it bothers me